 3D Design & Print Settings Testing

 Printable files are a requirement at this stage and depending on the scope of work, the customer will provide them, we will model them, or we will repair existing non-printable files provided.
-Once the print files are ready, we will begin to dial in print settings to optimize machine performance.
+Once the print files are ready, we will begin to dial in print settings to optimize quality and output per file.

 Pre-Production & Production